sadr0b0t/yashlang/README.en.md

 - Interface might be glitchy while loading galleries and lists with slow (but available) internet

+updt: should be better after this https://github.com/sadr0b0t/yashlang/issues/17

 - If you catch NullPointerException while opening video or adding playlist, please copy stack trace and create bug report, then try same operation again, most likely it would finish successfully.

+- "reCAPTCHA challendge" error while adding new playlists

+Google does not like big number of queries from same address, so it enables captcha for loading pages.
+You can try to switch to another network (for example, switch off wifi and switch to mobile inet) or wait for the end of current hour (or wait for the whole hour) when Google would disable ban for punished address.

+- DO NOT DOWNGRADE to 0.1.0 (or lower) after upgrading to 0.20 (or higher): you would loose all app data - added playlists, view history, stars etc.

+This is fixed starting from 0.2.0 (you can safely downgrade to 0.2.0 in future, but not to 0.1.0!).
+Version 0.1.0 is broked anyway, so there is no reasonable need to downgrade.

 ## Someday in the future